NearID: Identity Representation Learning via Near-identity Distractors: Acknowledgements

 \section{Acknowledgements}

 The research reported in this publication was supported by funding from King Abdullah University of Science and Technology (KAUST) - Center of Excellence for Generative AI, under award number 5940 and Snap Research.
+Rapidata ai for their API access.

 \ifdefined\lxDocumentID \else \fi

 {supp.\Alph{section}}